 The steak is usually marinated in a green herb or red paprika.
 The schwenkermeister height from the coals can be adjusted, this helps with controlling the cook.

-Other foods that is prepared on the Schwenker are; bratwurst, merguez, bell peppers, bread and potatoes
+Other foods that is prepared on the Schwenker are; bratwurst, merguez, bell peppers, bread, and potatoes

 Shaokao is the Chinese translation of “barbecue”.
 The Shaokao is mainly found at street food stalls and night markets in China.

 Shaokao typically involves using strong species such as cumin and Chinese five-spice powder to marinate barbecued items on skewers.
 You can find it in most cities in China however it is most popular in Beijing.
-Some popular items include fish balls, mushrooms and chicken.
+Some popular items include fish balls, smoked mushrooms and chicken.

 The spot is often provided by the butcher and just the people who buy meat from the butcher are allowed to use the facility.
-The word Shisa nyama translate from Zulu to mean to “burn meat”.
+The word Shisa nyama translates from Zulu to mean to “burn meat”.

 There are usually whole chickens and ducks hanging from wires as well as a chef in an open kitchen cutting meat to order.

-Some typical items that are grilled include karubi (beef short ribs), rosu (chuck slices), tan (beef tongue), burtabara (pork belly), tontoro (fatty meat from the neck), teru (beef tail), chicken, squid and vegetable such as cabbage, onion, mushrooms and eggplant.
+Some typical items that are grilled include karubi (beef short ribs), rosu (chuck slices), tan (beef tongue), burtabara (pork belly), tontoro (fatty meat from the neck), teru (beef tail), chicken, squid and vegetable such as cabbage, onion, mushrooms, and eggplant.